 - Flaring nostrils

-- Retractions, which occur when the baby’s ribs suck in on each breath
+- Retractions occur when the baby’s ribs suck in on each breath

 - Grunting or moaning after each breath